theramiyer/blog/_posts/2019/2019-12-07-were-the-hyderabad-killings-right.md

 To me, though, this is what it looks like: The policemen at the police station did not bother to record a complaint, or file an <span class='small-caps'>FIR</span>.
 Given that the family had gone to the police station to give a complaint, and a crime had happened as the family had anticipated, the next leg of enquiry would be on why the policemen did not record a complaint and begin investigation.
 There will be public outrage on this.
 There will be pressure from superiors that the policemen face punishment---within the department or under the law.
 There will be an enquiry on the station head, on the other members of the station present at the time, and so on.
 There would be uncomfortable questions to answer.

 Instead, what if the police did what they could to avoid public outrage?
-Isn't this story of the encounter sounds too convenient?
+Doesn't this story of the encounter sound too convenient?
 Ten policemen and four criminals.
 Armed policemen, unarmed criminals.
 Then someone said the criminals were so adept that two of them snatched the weapons of two policemen.
 Yet, the so-capable criminals could not shoot one policeman.
 But all the four of them are dead.
 Deep down, most of us are thinking this.
 And some of us are a little more intuitive.
 We have come to our conclusions.
 The intuitive ones know the conclusions are spot on.

 But the intuitive ones are intuitive enough to also not demand an encounter of the well-to-do ones on whom there are rape allegations.
 Oh, did I hear a  Sengar somewhere?
 No?
 Oh, did someone say Chinmayanand?
 No?